nepi-ng - C - managing files

 In this series, we will see how to transfer files between hosts, using

-commands in a SshNode
+the Push and Pull commands in a SshNode.

 The version in C3 will perform the following: